angrest/SmartCC1101/README.md

 ```

-The Corresponding receiver is also available:
+The corresponding receiver (also available in the examples folder):

 ```C++